Edward T. Cokely

 - PhD, Psychology, Florida State University, 2007

 - Postdoctoral Fellowship, Max Planck Institute, 2007-2010

 Dr. Cokely is an expert in the Psychology of Decision Making specializing in assessment and predictive modeling, with applications in technology, health, business, and education.
 Dr. Cokely is director of Michigan Tech's Decision Science and Decision Education Laboratory (DESCIDE) and Associated Scientist at the Max Planck Institute for Human Development (2007-present).
 Dr. Cokely's research has been continuously grant-supported since completion of his Ph.D. at the Florida State University (2007).
 He is recipient of a 2013 National Science Foundation CAREER Award and co-recipient of the American Psychological Association's 2012 Raymond S. Nickerson Best Paper Award.
 Dr. Cokely serves as an associate editor of the journal Judgment and Decision Making.
-He is also an award winning educator, founder of RiskLiteracy.org, and co-founding faculty of Michigan Tech's Ph.D program in Applied Cognitive Science and Human Factors (2010).
+He is also an award winning educator, founder of RiskLiteracy.org, and founding faculty and graduate director of Michigan Tech's Ph.D. program in Applied Cognitive Science and Human Factors.

 - Judgment and Decision Making